 The Department of Applied Sciences is proud to have received a Bronze Athena SWAN award in 2013 and 2016, and a Silver Athena SWAN award in 2020.
 View the 2016 Bronze submission document and read case studies from staff and students within the department expressing their views on Athena SWAN.

-UWE Bristol also holds a University level Athena SWAN Bronze Award.
+UWE Bristol holds a University level Athena SWAN Bronze Award.

 Athena SWAN Departmental Surveys

 In 2019 and 2016 we carried out surveys with a range of staff and students working in the department.
 You can view the results in infographic form, below: